 • The average annual temperature is 0 degrees.

 • The amount of precipitation amounts to 535 mm per year.

 • Half of the year there is snow on the ground.
 Usually from late November to mid-April or even early May.

 • The coldest temperature recorded is -45.3 degrees Celsius.

 • The warmest temperature recorded is + 30.6 degrees Celsius.

 How to dress properly and enjoy the winter in Lapland!

-The best recommendation is to use layered clothing.
+The key rule to tackle the cold is layering.
 With the right outfit and strong thermal clothing, you will not believe that you are spending time outside at a temperature of -20 degrees.
-In most areas in Lapland the air is dry and there is not much wind, so people say that the temperature does not feel as cold as they imagined.
+In most areas in Lapland the air is dry and there is not much wind, and more than often people are amazed how the temperature does not feel as cold as they imagined.

 Head to our What To Bring Article for a thorough guide on how to pack and dress for your arctic trip!